 What are kids really thinking?
 Find out in this groundbreaking new book for adults.
+Plus get a 100-sheet notepad with the Highlights motto — because we’re in this together!

 Dear Highlights helps parents, teachers and caregivers find ways to actively listen, start conversations and better understand kids.